harterrt/harterrt/content/mozilla/data_intuition.md

 if we invest some time in helping users open accounts we'll see an increase in retention.
-Folks with stronger data intuition will instead recognize these results are just correlational (not causational).
+Folks with stronger data intuition will instead recognize these results are just correlational (not causal).

 Users who use the product a lot tend to stick around longer.
 Users who open an account are more active users, thus they retain better.